5 Star Service

 Scenes allow you to control a number of Z-Wave devices all as one group.
 The scene can set dimmers to different brightness levels and some devices On and others Off.
 So a movie scene could change the lighting so the main room lights turn off and the table lamps dim down to 20% (as well as turning on the TV and Blu-Ray).

 The Z-Wave modules, switches and dimmers are slightly deeper than standard light switches.
 We recommend that you use 45mm deep back-boxes to accommodate the Z-Wave component plus all the wiring.
+More information is in our Installing a Module application note.

 This is an important point when looking to use Dimmers - they must be used with dimmable bulbs such as Incandescent, Halogen and LED.
 They cannot be used with non-dimmable bulbs such as CFL (Energy saving), fluorescent, or non-dimmable LEDs.
 Using the dimmers with non-dimmable bulbs can damage the dimmer and bulb.
 Z-Wave switches, relays and wall plugs can be used with any bulb type.

 Generally Z-Wave switches and dimmers can easily be used in 2-way light circuits - these have one light circuit controlled by two (or more light) switches, such as a landing light that can be controlled from upstairs and downstairs.
 If you are looking to use a Z-Wave dimmer or switch module, you only need one module as this is a single circuit.
 Some other systems, such as LightwaveRF, need additional slave dimmers to be installed to work in a 2-way circuit.
 This is not the case for Z-Wave.
+More information about 2-way lighting is available in our Lighting Circuits Wiring guide.

 To add Z-Wave home automation control of your lighting you can start with as few as two components and expand your system from there.
 These are the products we've tested and believe work very well for lighting control.

-The Z-Wave modules can be fitted behind a light switch, in the ceiling space, or anywhere that you have access to the lighting wiring.
+The Z-Wave dimmers modules can be fitted behind a light switch, in the ceiling space, or anywhere that you have access to the lighting wiring.
 They are incredibly flexible, allowing you to control every aspect of your lighting.
-And, the dimmer modules work in a 2-wire system, making them ideal to fit behind any light switch.
+And, some dimmer modules work in a 2-wire system, making them ideal to fit behind any light switch.

 These can replace existing wall switches.
 But be careful - they need neutral, which is not available at the switch in most light systems, this is why we always recommend looking at Dimmer modules first (see above).